Questions About Eating a Plant-Based Diet?

-How is a PLANT-BASED diet different from these other labels: Vegan, Vegetarian, Nutritarian, Plant-Strong?
+1. How is a PLANT-BASED diet different from these other labels: Vegan, Vegetarian, Nutritarian, Plant-Strong?

-A plant-based diet is made from whole plant foods that includes FRESH FRUITS and VEGETABLES, LEGUMES, WHOLE GRAINS, NUTS and SEEDS, NO DAIRY or EGGS and very little or NO MEAT or PROCESSED OIL.
+- PLANT-BASED: A plant-based diet is made from whole plant foods that include FRESH FRUITS and VEGETABLES, LEGUMES, WHOLE GRAINS, NUTS and SEEDS, NO DAIRY or EGGS and very little or NO MEAT or PROCESSED OIL.
 A vegan diet follows these guidelines, however, could include unhealthy, processed foods.
 A person following a vegan diet usually abstains from the use of all animal products including items such as fur and leather, Veganism is rooted in animal rights.
-Check out this post to help you determine what it is to be a NUTRITARIAN or PLANT-STRONG.

 Numerous studies have shown that eating a plant-based diet can protect against or even reverse chronic diseases like diabetes, heart disease, high blood pressure, stroke and even osteoporosis.
 Most people are able to lose weight and gain energy on a plant-based diet and find their cholesterol numbers lowering.